Kolb Brothers: Conflict on the Canyon's Rim

 Harvey solicited Wister to retract the statement; Wister refused.
 Harvey decided to negotiate directly with Emery.
 They agreed that Harvey employees would provide accurate information regarding Kolb Studio and the Wister statement would be removed from the next edition.
 The feud between the Kolbs and the Fred Harvey Company momentarily subsided.

 With the knowledge that Kolb Studio would endure, Emery began to give away his belongings and pondered what would happen to his photographs upon his death.
-The park service's interest was to turn Kolb Studio into a museum and hoped he would donate his papers and photographs to them.
+The park's museum curator had hoped he would donate his papers and photographs to them.
 However, Emery gave his life's work to the University of Northern Arizona in Flagstaff, AZ.
 He died in December 1976 at 96, and is buried in Grand Canyon Pioneer Cemetery.